We help people with heart disease get affordable life insurance

 Heart Conditions Life Insurance FAQ

-The type of heart condition, your age when diagnosed, treatment received and follow-up affect the availability and price of your life insurance.
+The type of heart condition, your age when diagnosed, treatment received and follow-up affect the availability.

 Yes, it’s possible for heart patients to get life insurance.
-The availability and price of life insurance will depend on your individual cardiac history.
+The availability depends on your individual cardiac history.

-Life insurance is available after open-heart surgery.
-In some cases, life insurance may be available in as little as three months after a single vessel bypass.
+Life insurance is available and may be available in as little as three months after a single vessel bypass.

 Life insurance after a stent (angioplasty) is not a problem.
 The key is to have good followup testing with your cardiologist.